ilpanich/jirust-cli/jira_v3_openapi/docs/UsersApi.md

 > models::UnrestrictedUserEmail get_user_email(account_id)
 Get user email

 Returns a user's email address regardless of the user's profile visibility settings.
-For Connect apps, this API is only available to apps approved by Atlassian, according to these [guidelines](https://community.developer.atlassian.com/t/guidelines-for-requesting-access-to-email-address/27603)
+For Connect apps, this API is only available to apps approved by Atlassian, according to these [guidelines](https://community.developer.atlassian.com/t/guidelines-for-requesting-access-to-email-address/27603).
+For Forge apps, this API only supports access via asApp() requests.

 ### Parameters